Turkish Cooking Class in Cappadocia

 I must have been doing something right because I soon graduated to rolling the grape leaves to make Yaprak sarma, an Ottoman dish of grape leaves stuffed with rice, pine nuts, sweet red pepper, mint, parsley and a few other secret ingredients.
 Yaprak Sarma is served cold, with “Cazik,” a dish of strained yogurt, seasoned with cucumbers, garlic, salt, olive oil, lemon juice and dill.
 Similar to tzatziki.

 As Cafer, Selçuk, and I were finishing up the making the Sarma, Bedia brought out what looked like phyllo pastry, and Ebru began rolling it out and stuffing it with feta, olive oil, parsley and other ingredients together to make Borek Peynirli, another Ottoman dish that is covered with olive oil, sesame seeds and baked.

-Everything, and I mean EVERYTHING was superb, but if I was forced to pick a favorite I would have to say the Manti.
-The little morsels of meat filled pasta was served in a bowl and covered with a made with caramelized tomato paste, lightly browned butter and garlicky yogurt sauce.
+Everything, and I mean EVERYTHING was superb, but if I were forced to pick a favorite, I would have to say the Manti.
+The little morsels of meat filled pasta were served in a bowl and covered with a made with caramelized tomato paste, lightly browned butter and garlicky yogurt sauce.
 Just thinking back on it now is making my mouth water.